-- 1. Identification by name or appellation - 2.
+- 1. Identification by name or appellation, and in particular by a preferred identifier - 2.
 Classification by type, allowing further refinement of the specific subclass an instance belongs to - 3.
 Attachment of free text for the expression of anything not captured by formal properties